SmithCSC210/A4-DIYCalculator/INSTRUCTIONS.md

 	* If it is an operator, pop it onto the output queue.
 * Exit.

+Once again, you want to make sure you think about when you'd like this program to throw exceptions.
-Once this algorithm is implemented, you should be able to send the now-populated output queue directly to your postfix-processing method in `Postfix.java` to compute the result of an infix equation that uses parentheses as well as `+`, `-`, `*`, and `/`.
+Once the algorithm is implemented, you should be able to send the now-populated output queue directly to your postfix-processing method in `Postfix.java` to compute the result of an infix equation that uses parentheses as well as `+`, `-`, `*`, and `/`.
+You don't have to write any additional functions to do math in this class, as Postfix should be able to handle all the actual computation.

 ## Phase 4: Left- vs. Right-Associativity
 The shunting-yard pseudocode given above will work for the operators `+` `-` `*` and `/` but not for `^` (exponentiation).